yoh4nyo/valentinelenproposal/README.md

 just made for fun for a friend lol

-(some codes are not mine like the js)
+(some codes are not mine like a part of the js)